simongui/octane/README.md

 ```

 # Memory Allocators
-You can use `LD_PRELOAD` to use different memory allocators with libchannels.
+You can use `LD_PRELOAD` to use different memory allocators with octane.

 TCMalloc
 ```